baseboxorg/jeffskinnerbox.github.io/content/articles/configuration-utilities-for-xbee-radios.md

 Slug: configuration-utilities-for-xbee-radios
 Author: Jeff Irland
 Image: xbee-module-series-1-1mw-with-wire-antenna-xb24-awi-001.jpg
-Summary: In this post, I provide a python utility thace can be used to configure and test Xbee radios.
+Summary: In this post, I provide a python utility that can be used to configure and test Xbee radios.
 Its a command interpretors used to send AT Commands to the XBee with output is color coded to help distinguish user input, from XBee radio output, and from interpretors output.

 <a href="http://jeffskinnerbox.files.wordpress.com/2012/10/xbee-module-series-1-1mw-with-wire-antenna-xb24-awi-001.jpg">
     <img class="img-rounded" style="margin: 0px 8px; float: left" title="XBee Module - Series 1 - 1mW with Wire Antenna - XB24-AWI-001" alt="XBee Series 1" src="/images/xbee-module-series-1-1mw-with-wire-antenna-xb24-awi-001.jpg" width="20%" height="20%" />